shanepeckham/ContainersOnAzure_IntroLab/README.md

 ## 8. Deploy the container to an Azure Container Engine provisioned Kubernetes cluster

 Here we will deploy a Kubernetes cluster quickly using the [Azure Container Engine](https://azure.microsoft.com/en-us/services/container-service/).
-Note, the approach below will control all aspects of your Kubernetes setup and is intended for quick provisioning, for more control on the implementation look at the following:
+Note, the approach below will control all aspects of your Kubernetes setup and is intended for quick provisioning, for more control on the implementation look at the [following](https://github.com/Azure/acs-engine/blob/master/docs/acsengine.md).

 We will start by once again creating a resource group for our cluster using the az CLI and the acs engine, in a command window enter the following: